Pulsar Timing Constraints on the Fermi Massive Black-Hole Binary Blazar Population: Results and Discussion

 \section{Results and Discussion}

-With amplitude distributions for the BL Lac and FSRQ populations, we compare these to recent PTA upper limits.
+With amplitude distributions for the BL Lac and FSRQ populations in hand, we can proceed to the comparison with recent PTA upper limits.
 We plot the amplitude distributions and the reported 95\% upper limits from the PPTA NANOGrav 11-yr, and EPTA in Figure \ref{fig:adist}.

-Both the BL Lac and FSRQ amplitude distributions show severe tension with all upper limits from the EPTA, PPTA, and NANOGrav.
-Using the most recent NANOGrav 11-year upper limits, we obtain binary fraction upper limits and plot the distributions in Figure \ref{fig:binfrac}.
+Both the BL Lac and FSRQ distributions show severe tension with all PTA measurements.
+We quantify this tension in Table \ref{tab:odds}, using the PPTA posterior distributions as test case.
+The odds ratios decisively favor the null hypotesis, and the probability that $\eta = 0.1$ of the BL Lacs and FSRQs are binaries is around $10^{-8}$.
+We can therefore ask what binarity fraction at periodicities probed by {\it Fermi} would be consistent with PTA data.
+Using the most recent NANOGrav 11-year upper limits (other limits yield quantitatively similar results), we obtain binary fraction upper limits $\eta \lesssim 10^{-3}$ for both populations, as shown in Figure \ref{fig:binfrac}.
+Therefore, no more than a blazar in a thousand can host a SMBH binary with period $P<5$ yr.

-Both the FSRQ and BL Lac amplitude distributions are in severe tension with the PTA upper limits.
-We quantify these tensions in Table \ref{tab:odds} using the PPTA posterior distributions.

-The odds ratios indicate that the null hypothesis is significantly favored over the binary hypothesis.

 Although this calculation relies on a number of assumptions, they are unlikely to significantly alter this main result.
 Despite our assumption of a specific mass-ratio distribution, S18 and \cite{inayoshi_gravitational_2018} have shown that reasonable mass-ratio distributions can affect the overall GW background amplitude by no more than a factor of $\approx 2$, thus leaving our main result effectively unchanged.
 Similarly, the GW background amplitude has a strong dependence on the assumed maximum orbital period to which {\it Fermi} is sensitive to, which we conservatively assumed to be 5 years, thus making our results robust.
 We also notice that PTAs are sensitive to sub-pc SMBH binaries regardless of whether they are active or quiescent.
 Our calculation is representative of the true GW background only if SMBH binaries are assumed to form solely in gas-rich mergers, thus being harbored in quasars or blazars, i.e., in AGNs in general.
 If conversely, SMBH binaries are not connected to AGN activity, our estimates need to be corrected for the active duty cycle of {\it Fermi} blazars.
 Again, such correction goes in the direction of making the GW background larger, thus strengthening our results.
 We also assumed that the observed periodicity is related to the binary {\it orbital} period, whereas binarity might induce periodicity through precession.
 We note, however, that precession timescales are much longer than the binary orbital period.
 An observed precession on year-like timescales would imply a much more compact binary, thus implying a much shorter coalescence time $\tau_{\rm co}$, and consequently a much higher GW background.